Help is on the way!

 Your parent’s needs will likely change over time, so it’s important to pay attention to new challenges that may arise.
 Professionals often look at “Instrumental Activities of Daily Living” (IADLs) to see how well someone is managing on their own.
 These are tasks like handling finances, keeping the house clean, or getting around town.
 If you notice your parent is struggling with these, or with daily activities like dressing and eating, it might be time to reassess their support system.
 Therapy can be a huge help as they cope with the difficulty of the aging process and the emotions that come with losing independence.

-Build a Strong Support System for Everyone
+Creating a Support System for the Whole Family

 You don’t have to figure this all out by yourself.
 Building a support system is key to making this journey sustainable for everyone involved.
 Start by talking with other trusted family members who can share responsibilities.
 You can also reach out to professionals, like a social worker or a case manager, who can help you identify what’s needed.
 Your Local Area Agency on Aging is another fantastic resource for guidance on state programs and other support options.
 Remember, a therapist from Blue Moon Senior Counseling can become a vital part of this network, providing consistent, professional care for your parent while giving you peace of mind.